yxy92/CircularSobol/README.md

 # CircularSobol
-Circular Sobol indices for biological oscillation models
+CircularSobol is a computational tool that calculates the circular Sobol indices tailored for biological oscillation models

 ## Circular statistics Vs Non-circular statistics